Jhasim9904/Quote-Hub/README.md

 ## Getting Started
 To get started with Quote Hub, simply open the website in your browser and start exploring!
 You can generate new quotes, like and save your favorite quotes, and share them on social media.

+You can explore the site using this link: https://quotehub4u.netlify.app/

 ## License
 Quote Hub is licensed under the MIT License.
 See LICENSE for details.